-NFL moneylines have become one of the most attractive markets in all of online sports betting since the rise of league’s popularity.
+NFL money lines bets have become one of the most attractive markets in all of the online sports betting since the league’s massive rise in popularity.
 Their origins date back to Las Vegas sportsbooks in the 1970s.
-Aside from sides and totals, moneylines are easily the most wagered NFL market.
+Aside from sides and totals, money lines bets are easily the most wagered NFL betting market.

-Some of these factors include knowing what a moneyline is, knowing how to place a NFL moneyline bet, and whether the bet being placed is +EV.
+Bettors will need to consider a few factors when betting money lines.
+Some of these factors include knowing what a moneyline is, knowing how to place an NFL moneyline bet, and whether the bet being placed is +EV.

 Best NFL Betting Sites 2018

 What Is NFL Moneyline Bet?

 NFL money lines is a bet that offers a unique form of wagering that doesn’t take into account a point spread.
 When wagering on moneylines, bettors are only concerned with who is going to win the game outright It doesn’t matter if the team wins by one point or 20 points.
 If you take a team on the moneyline, and they win the game – your wager will be graded as a win.
 If you take a team to win on the money line, and they lose, the bet will be graded as a loss, regardless of the final score.